 CLOSED CAPTIONING QUALITY CERTIFICATION

-All programming provided by SOPTV complies with the closed captioning requirements established by the Federal Communications Commission as embodied in 47 C.F.R. ß 79.1, including regulations concerning closed captioning quality.
+All programming provided by SOPBS complies with the closed captioning requirements established by the Federal Communications Commission as embodied in 47 C.F.R. ß 79.1, including regulations concerning closed captioning quality.

-- Southern Oregon Public Television (KSYS and KFTS) has an exempt status for captioning of locally produced programs based on its annual operating budget of less than three million dollars, which is compliant with the FCC's captioning requirements.
+- Southern Oregon Public Broadcasting Service (KSYS and KFTS) has an exempt status for captioning of locally produced programs based on its annual operating budget of less than three million dollars, which is compliant with the FCC's captioning requirements.